build-on-aws/content/posts/sustainable-data-management-practices/03-transitioning-to-sustainable-data-management/index.md

 - **Development & Deployment Process:** find opportunities to reduce your sustainability impact by making changes to your development, test, and deployment practices.
 Check for sustainability improvements during testing and prior to production deployment.
 Continuously streamline your development processes and environments, introduce automation thought CI/CD.

 When you review your workloads and identify areas of improvement, classify them into these domains and evaluate which changes would deliver maximum impact.
-If you optimizing AWS data services for sustainability, refer to this two-part blog - [Optimize your modern data architecture for sustainability](https://aws.amazon.com/blogs/architecture/optimize-your-modern-data-architecture-for-sustainability-part-1-data-ingestion-and-data-lake/) for some tips.
+If you are optimizing AWS data services for sustainability, refer to this two-part blog - [Optimize your modern data architecture for sustainability](https://aws.amazon.com/blogs/architecture/optimize-your-modern-data-architecture-for-sustainability-part-1-data-ingestion-and-data-lake/) for some tips.

 ### 4. Setup a prioritization framework for implementing changes that impact sustainability KPIs